-\ Agüeros, "Desc.
-Hist. de Chiloe," p.
+\ Agüeros, Desc.
+Hist. de Chiloe, p.
 227.

-These facts are of high geological interest with respect to the climate of the northern hemisphere, at the period when boulders were transported.
-I will not here detail how simply the theory of Icebergs being charged with fragments of rock, explains the origin and position of the gigantic boulders of eastern Tierra del Fuego, on the high plain of Santa Cruz, and on the island of Chiloe, In Tierra del Fuego, the greater number of boulders lie on the lines of old sea-channels, now converted into dry valleys by the elevation of the land.
-They are associated with a great unstratified formation of mud and sand, containing rounded and angular fragments of all sizes, which has originated \ in the repeated ploughing up of the sea-bottom by the stranding of icebergs, and by the matter transported on them.
-Few geologists now doubt that those erratic boulders which lie near lofty mountains, have been pushed forward by the glaciers themselves, and that those distant from mountains, and embedded in subaqueous deposits, have been conveyed thither either on icebergs, or frozen in coast-ice.
-The connection between the transportal of boulders and the presence of ice in some form, is strikingly shown by their geographical distribution over the earth.
-In South America they are not found further than 48° of latitude, measured from the southern pole; in North America it appears that the limit of their transportal to 531⁄2° from the northern pole; but in Europe to not more than 40° of latitude, measured from the same point.
-On the other hand, in the intertropical parts of America, Asia, and Africa, they have never been observed: nor at the Cape of Good Hope, nor in Australia.†
+Tierra del Fuego, the greater number of boulders lie on the lines of old sea-channels, now converted into dry valleys by the elevation of the land.
+They are associated with a great unstratified formation of mud and sand, containing rounded and angular fragments of all sizes, which has originated\ in the repeated ploughing up of the sea-bottom by the stranding of icebergs, and by the matter transported on them.
+Few geologists now doubt that those erratic boulders which lie near lofty mountains have been pushed forward by the glaciers themselves, and that those distant from mountains, and embedded in subaqueous deposits, have been conveyed thither either on icebergs, or frozen in coast-The connection between the transportal of boulders and the presence of ice in some form, is strikingly shown by their geographical distribution over the earth.
+In South America they are not found further than 48° of latitude, measured from the southern pole; in North America it appears that the limit of their transportal extends to 5330 from the northern pole: but in Europe to not more than 40° degrees of latitude, measured from the same point.
+On the other hand, in the intertropical parts of America, Asia, and Africa, they have never been observed; nor at the Cape of Good Hope, nor in Australia.†

-On the Climate and Productions of the Antarctic Islands.-Considering the rankness of the vegetation in Tierra del Fuego, and on the coast northward of it, the condition of the islands south and southwest of America is truly surprising.
+On the Climate and Productions of the Antarctic Islands.-Considering the rankness of the vegetation in Tierra del Fuego, and on the coast northward of it, the condition of the islands south and south-west of America is truly surprising.
 Sandwich Land, in the latitude of the north part of Scotland, was found by Cook, during the hottest month of the year, "covered many fathoms thick with everlasting snow;" and there seems to be scarcely any vegetation.
-Georgia, an island ninety-six miles long and ten broad, in the latitude of Yorkshire, "in the very height of summer, is in a manner wholly covered with frozen snow."
-It can boast only of moss, some tufts of grass, and wild burnet: it has only one land-bird (Anthus correndera), yet Iceland, which is 10° nearer the pole, has, according to Mackenzie, fifteen land-birds.
-The South Shetland Islands, in the same latitude as the southern half of Norway, possess only some lichens, moss, and a little grass; and Lieutenant Kendall I found the bay, in which he was at anchor, beginning to freeze at a period corresponding with our 8th of September.
-The soil here consists of ice and volcanic ashes interstratified; and at a little depth beneath the surface it must remain perpetually congealed, for Lieutenant Kendall found the body of a foreign sailor which had long been buried, with the flesh and all the features perfectly preserved.
-It is a singular fact, that on the two great continents in the northern hemisphere (but not in the broken land of Europe between them), we have the zone of perpetually frozen under-soil in a low latitude-namely, in 56° in North America at the depth of three feet. and in 62° in Siberia at the depth of twelve to fifteen feet-as the result of a directly opposite condition of things, to those of the southern hemisphere.
-On the northern continents, the winter is rendered excessively cold by the radiation from a large area of land into a clear sky, nor is it moderated by the warmth-bringing currents of the sea; the short summer, on the other hand, is hot.
-In the Southern Ocean the winter is not so excessively cold, but the summer is far less hot, for the clouded sky seldom allows the sun to warm the ocean, itself a bad absorbent of heat; and hence the mean temperature of the year, which regulates the zone of perpetually congealed under-soil, is low.
-It is evident that a rank vegetation, which does not so much require heat as it does protection from intense cold, would approach much nearer to this zone of perpetual congelation under the equable climate of the southern hemisphere, than under the extreme climate of the northern continents.
+Georgia, an island 96 miles long and 10 broad, in the latitude of Yorkshire, "in the very height of summer is in a manner wholly covered with frozen snow."
+It can boast only of moss, some tufts of grass, and wild burnet: it has only one land-bird (Anthus correndera), yet Iceland, which is 100 nearer the pole, has, according to Mackenzie, fifteen land-birds.
+The South Shetland Islands, in the same latitude as the southern half of Norway, possess only some lichens, moss, and a little grass; and Lieut.
+Kendall\ found the bay, in which he was at anchor, beginning to freeze at a period corresponding with our 8th of September.
+The soil here consists of ice and volcanic ashes interstratified; and at a little depth beneath the surface it must remain perpetually congealed, for Lieut.
+Kendall found the body of a foreign sailor, which had long been buried. with the flesh and all the features perfectly preserved.
+It is a singular fact, that on the two great continents in the northern hemisphere (but not in the broken land of Europe between them) we have the zone of perpetually frozen under-soil in a low latitude-namely, in 560 in North America at the depth of three feet, and in 62° in Siberia at the depth of twelve to fifteen feet-as the result of a directly opposite condition of things to those of the southern hemisphere.
+On the northern continents the winter is rendered excessively cold by